The Club's Connections group plans to donate ¥5 million to local charities in 2021.

 "Charity is one of our three pillars at Connections," she says.
 "We recognize our own abundant blessings and take great pride in helping those less fortunate in Tokyo."

-At the first Board meeting following the AGM, Michael Alfant was selected as representative governor.
-It is his third consecutive one-year term in the role.
+At the first Board meeting following the AGM, Michael Benner was selected to serve as representative governor for a one-year term.

-In other Board positions, Jesse Green and Anthony Moore were named first and second vice president, respectively, with Betsy Rogers named secretary and Michael Benner continuing in his role as treasurer.
+In other Board positions, Sam Rogan and Trista Bridges Bivens were named first and second vice president, respectively, with Jeffrey Behr taking up the role of secretary and Kenji Ota as treasurer.

 Trista Bridges Bivens

 In this year's Board election, 713 Voting Members cast their ballot.

 The three-day, annual sale, which ran from November 8 to 10, drew more than 1,000 shoppers and saw almost ¥20 million in sales, surpassing last year's figure.

 "The joy that this event brought to our community—local vendors, shoppers, volunteers and staff—made the planning, preparations and hard work so worthwhile," says Connections President Heidi Regent.

 Connections supports a number of local nonprofits through its sales, charity drives and other fundraising efforts.

 The Club is saddened to announce the untimely passing of longtime Club employee Minette Nakamichi.